yashgoyal49yg/yashgoyal49yg/README.md

 - 👋 Hi, I’m @yashgoyal49yg
-- 👀 I’m interested in web development and databases
+- 👀 I’m interested in data analytics and databases
 - 🌱 I’m currently learning skills of my interest to pursue as a career
 - 💞️ I’m looking to collaborate on Github
-- 📫 How to reach me Instagram, Facebook, Github,
+- 📫 How to reach me Instagram, Facebook, Github

 <!---
 yashgoyal49yg/yashgoyal49yg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.